 Trump Strategy to Exploit Afghan Deposits Rests on Faulty Foundation

-President Donald J. Trump has reportedly been at odds with his military chiefs over the way forward in Afghanistan because he is reluctant to waste more money on war that the United States risks “not winning.”
+President Donald J. Trump has reportedly been at odds with his military chiefs over the way forward in Afghanistan because he is reluctant to waste more money on a war that the United States risks “not winning.”

 Mr. Trump has, in fact, dared to suggest wholesale withdrawal which has worried many officials in the Pentagon and the White House.
 Hence, members of Mr. Trump’s inner circle have gone casting about for pretexts.